LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 Web application can be created on any platform (PHP, python, JavaScript), and there is no ability to use Proxy library in their code.

-RPC is not usual technology in web world, and requirement MOBILE API over RPC implementation will be big obstacle for WebApplication to support SDL.
+RPC is not a common technology in web world, and requirement MOBILE API over RPC implementation will be big obstacle for web application to support SDL.

 ## Proposed solution